yahoo/CaffeOnSpark/docker/README.md

 # CaffeOnSpark Standalone Docker

+Dockerfiles for both CPU and GPU builds are available in `standalone` folder.
+To use the CPU only version use the commands given.
+A GPU version of docker can be run using the command [`nvidia-docker`](https://github.com/NVIDIA/nvidia-docker) instead of `docker` using the `standalone/gpu` folder.

 Dockerfiles for CPU build is provided in `standalone/cpu` folder.
 The image can be built by running:
 ```
 docker build -t caffeonspark:cpu standalone/cpu